furkanonal06/falcon9/README.md

   - Clear, user-friendly visualizations.
 - **Machine Learning**:
   - Real-time predictions for landing outcome based on user input.
-  - Predictive modeling to infer missing engineering features like `GridFins` and `Legs`.
+  - Predictive modeling to infer missing features like `GridFins` and `Legs`.
 - **Data Analysis**: Exploratory data analysis with visual insights into trends and patterns.
 - **Feature Engineering**: Encoding and standardizing categorical and numerical features.